 Over the years, it has been used for fishing, as a cemetery and as a sanctuary to the goddess Tanit.

-Today, one of the best chiringuitos is built on top of the Peñon and you will find many holiday goers jumping from its rocks, feeding the fish within its coves and enjoying the spectacular views of the castle from the top.
+Today, one of the best chiringuitos is built on top of the Peñon.
+During the summer you will find many holiday goers jumping from its rocks, feeding the fish within its coves and enjoying the spectacular views of the castle from the top.

 **El Peñon in Salobreña